35 Cheap Travel Tips for Traveling on a Budget

 How to Save on Activities & Food During Your Vacation

-Depending on your vacation plans, most of these great budget travel tips will work for you.
-It’s just picking and choosing what makes sense for your family, trip and budget:
+Depending on your vacation plans, most of these cheap travel tips will work for you.
+It’s just picking and choosing what makes sense for your family, trip and budget to figure out how to travel with almost no money:

 1. Research your destination.

 Before heading out on your trip, find travel bloggers, facebook groups, instagram accounts or local websites that can provide you with cost effective activities and places to eat.
-Do your research and find out what touristy activities are worth the money and which to skip.
+Do your research and find out what tourist attractions are worth the money and which to skip.

 Once you’re on vacation, don’t be shy.
 Make friends with the locals and find out where they go to relax or have a great meal.
 Chances are you’ll find something off the beaten path that you never would have found otherwise.